 On January 11, 2016, the Patent Trial and Appeal Board of the USPTO ("PTAB") declared an interference between a pending U.S. patent application (U.S. Serial No. 13/842,859) that is owned by the University of California, the University of Vienna, and Emmanuelle Charpentier and 12 U.S. patents (U.S. Patent Nos.
 8,697,359; 8,771,945; 8,795,965; 8,865,406; 8,871,445; 8,889,356; 8,895,308; 8,906,616; 8,932,814; 8,945,839; 8,993,233; and 8,999,641) that are co-owned by Broad and the Massachusetts Institute of Technology ("MIT"), and in some cases Harvard, and in-licensed by us.
 On March 17, 2016, the PTAB re-declared the interference to add a pending U.S. patent application (U.S. Serial No. 14/704,551) that is co-owned by Broad, MIT, and Harvard, and in-licensed by us.
 An interference is a proceeding within the USPTO to determine priority of invention of the subject matter of patent claims filed by different parties.
-This proceeding is only potentially available for patent applications filed in the University of California, the University of Vienna and Emmanuelle Charpentier asserted that inventors from the University of California and the University of Vienna, and Emmanuelle Charpentier made certain inventions claimed in the Broad, MIT and Harvard patents before the inventors from Broad, MIT and, in certain cases, Harvard.
+This proceeding is only potentially available for patent applications filed in the United States on or before March 15, 2013 and related continuing patent applications.
+In the interference, the University of California, the University of Vienna and Emmanuelle Charpentier asserted that inventors from the University of California and the University of Vienna, and Emmanuelle Charpentier made certain inventions claimed in the Broad, MIT and Harvard patents before the inventors from Broad, MIT and, in certain cases.
+Harvard.

 In the declared interference, the University of California, acting on behalf of itself and the University of Vienna, and Emmanuelle Charpentier were designated as the senior party and Broad was designated as the junior party.
 In an interference proceeding, the junior party has the burden of proof and presents its priority evidence first.
-The declaration of interference defined the invention that is subject to the declaration of interference, also referred to as "the count," as relating to a method that involves contacting a target DNA in a eukaryotic cell with certain defined CRISPR/Cas9 components for the purpose of cleaving or editing a target DNA molecule or modulating transcription of at least one gene encoded thereon.
+The declaration of interference defined the invention that is subject to the declaration of interference, also referred to as "the count," as relating to a method that involves contacting a target DNA molecule or modulating transcription of at least one gene encoded thereon.
 All of the claims in the pending U.S. patent application that is owned by the University of California, the University of Vienna, and Emmanuelle Charpentier and all of the claims in the 12 U.S. patents and one pending U.S. patent application that are co-owned by Broad and MIT, and in some cases Harvard, and in-licensed by us were implicated in the interference.
 The University of California, the University of Vienna, and Emmanuelle Charpentier are listed as applicants on U.S. Serial No. 13/842,859.
 The University of California derives rights in U.S. Serial No. 13/842,859 from an assignment by Dr. Jennifer Doudna and certain other inventors listed on such application.
 Caribou Biosciences has reported that it has an exclusive license to patent rights from the University of California and the University of Vienna.
-Intellia Therapeutics has reported that it has an exclusive license to such rights from Caribou Biosciences in certain fields.
-CRISPR Therapeutics, ERS Genomics, and TRACR Hematology, also our competitors, have reported that they have exclusively licensed such patent rights from Emmanuelle Charpentier.
+Intellia Therapeutics, ERS Genomics, and TRACR Hematology, also our competitors, have reported that they have exclusively licensed such patent rights from Emmanuelle Charpentier.
 Further, Dr. Doudna was a founder of our company and entered into a consulting agreement with us at the time of our founding.
 However, Dr. Doudna gave notice of termination of that agreement in May 2014 after less than seven months of service, and she has had no further engagement in our business since that time.
-Dr. Doudna is also a founder of Caribou Biosciences and has been publicly identified as an advisor to Intellia Therapeutics, each of which is one of our competitors.
+Dr. Doudna is also a founder of Caribou Biosciences and has been publicly identified as an advisor to Intellia The